Scripts & Code

 Making your iPhone look like a NMEA GPS receiver with gpsd and WiFi or Bluetooth

 I was suprised to find that seemingly none of the dedicated GPS iPhone apps could stream your current location to a computer.
 Therefore I knocked up this simple solution, which uses a Python script to wrap up gpsd and make it think it's connected to a real GPS receiver that outputs NMEA sentences.
 The receiver is of course the iPhone, which uses Javascript (to retrieve location) and basic AJAX (to send the results to the Python script) all running in Safari.
-The page is served from Python via WiFi or a tethered connection (Bluetooth or cable):
+The page is served from Python (running on a computer) via WiFi or a tethered connection (Bluetooth or cable).
+Please note that Python and gpsd are not running on the iPhone - only the web browser is.
+This is what you would see in Safari once the page has been loaded from the Python web server:

 Patch for Linux Kernel Orinoco WiFi driver re-enabling original monitor mode with Prism II headers & packet power levels